 MILESTONES: What to expect their physical, cognitive, emotional and linguistic developments

-A one-year young toddler starts being more independent, walk or cruise (walking while holding onto objects or people), following simple commands such as “come here”, attempt to feed themselves using the mature pincer grasp, recognize the names of familiar people, and can even have 1-5 words in their vocabulary.
+A 1-year young toddler starts being more independent, walk or cruise (walking while holding onto objects or people), following simple commands such as “come here”, attempt to feed themselves using the mature pincer grasp, recognize the names of familiar people, and can even have one to five words in their vocabulary.
 Not all children will hit these by their first year, but this is a good range to look for in their development.

 QUESTIONS TO ASK:

 Should I be worried if my baby isn’t saying specific words?

 My baby is cruising but not walking unassisted yet, is it a problem?
 What can we do?

 How can I help my baby feed themselves?

 SAFETY: The 5 areas to be sure to babyproof

 As independence of a toddler also increases with walking, the house needs to be at its peak for safety.
 My safety speech starts at the 6-month visit with many infants starting to crawl between 7-8 months and can get into loads of trouble moving around the house.
 After one year, though, children are able to wander out of sight quickly and the risks of injury increase and there’s a need for greater supervision.
 Make sure to safety proof:

 - Stairs: Get baby gates to make sure they are not able to go up or down.
 Do this on the top and bottom of the stairs